Barn Believers has a working board of directors and volunteers and welcomes more hands, hearts and ideas.

 Battle Creek.
 Mostly retired communications and evaluation professional.
 Career devoted to work in foundations and nonprofits.
 Author of several books, including American Barns (2013) and feature writer for Michigan Farmer on barns of Michigan.
 Raised on an Upper Michigan dairy farm where the barn was the heart of the farm, Jan is often known by the nickname, “The Barn Lady.”
 (Seated left.)

-Sue Gehrman, treasurer
+Sue Gehrman, vice-president/treasurer

 Bedford.
 Retired nurse, focused on mothers and infants.
 Owner of a 1920s Sears Kit Barn named “Old Girl.”
 Co-author of the history of Bedford village and its buildings and barns.
 “My family’s roots are in farming.
 If I can make even a little difference in saving heritage barns I am thrilled to!”
 (Standing, left.)